-DCCA Launches New Ad to Help Hawaii Homeowners Avoid ForeclosurePosted on Apr 10, 2015 in Latest News, Newsroom, Press Releases
+DCCA Launches New Ad to Help Hawaii Homeowners Avoid ForeclosurePosted on Apr 10, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The state Department of Commerce and Consumer Affairs (DCCA) is launching a new public service announcement (PSA) to inform Hawaii homeowners to contact a free government certified housing counsellor if they face the possibility of foreclosure.